 Also, each outdoor ride can also be different.
-We are talking here of different routes, terrain, weather, traffic, and a whole lot of conditions that may affect how we train outdoors.
-Even if you ride the same route every week, your workout intensity will not be the same for each time.
+We are talking here about different routes, terrain, weather, traffic, and a whole lot of conditions that may affect how we train outdoors.
+Even if you ride the same route every week, your workout intensity will not be the same each time.

 So there will be no exact way to calculate the equivalent time in indoor cycling.
 The 60-minute vs. 100-minute is just really a very rough estimate.

 How much time should be spent on indoor training?

 Again, this is relative.
 Usually, a 60 to 90-minute ride is enough to challenge most riders.
 But it can vary from as little as 30 minutes to 2 hours depending on the level of the cyclist and his goal for the session.

 It would help if you use an indoor training app or watch a professional indoor training video to guide you in your indoor workouts if you are just starting out.
 Some training apps do require a monthly subscription to be able to access all the features they provide.